 - Your opinion about the methods and meaning of her work

 General Notes: READ THIS

-Your paper should have a title, page numbers, respectable margins, and 12 point font.
 Your statements should be backed up with examples of specific sculptures.
-The paper should be at least 2 pages long.
-Again, if you can’t find enough information to write a two page paper, choose a different sculptor.
-You must attach copies of the two articles that you use.
-No papers will be accepted without attached copies of the articles.
+The post should be at least 600 words.
+Again, if you can’t find enough information to write a post, choose a different sculptor.
+MAKE SURE to SITE the articles that you use.

 |Overall Organization||10 points: each paragraph has a topic sentence; all paragraphs relate to topic; smooth transitions between paragraphs|